bettercap/website/content/basic-usage/_index.md

 #### `-autostart MODULES`

-A comma separated list of modules that are automatically started (default to `events.stream, net.recon`).
+A comma separated list of modules that are automatically started (default to `events.stream`).

 #### `-caplet FILENAME`